S. P. Adithanar: Death and legacy

-Adithan died on 24 May 1981.
-In 2005, the then Tamil Nadu Chief Minister, J. Jayalalitha announced that his home in Srivaikuntam, built in 1928, would be converted into a memorial.
+Adithanar died on 24 May 1981.
+In 2005, the then Tamil Nadu Chief Minister, J. Jayalalithaa announced that his home in Srivaikuntam, built in 1928, would be converted into a memorial.
 He is survived by two sons.
 B. Ramachandran Adityan (founder of Devi Weekly) and B. Sivanthi Adityan.
 On his birthday every year, the S. P. Adithanar Senior Tamil Scholar Award of Rs.
 300,000 and the S. P. Adithanar Literary Award of Rs.
 200,000 are awarded to Tamil scholars and people who excel in literature by Adithanar's son and the current director of the Dina Thanthi group, Sivanthi Adithan.
 A road in Chennai, connecting Egmore to Anna Salai, was named "Adithanar Salai" in his memory.